Rahul-Vashistt/quote-finder/README.md

 ---

-## ✨ Features
+## Features

-- 🎲 Fetch random quotes instantly
+- Fetch random quotes instantly
-- 🏷️ Browse quotes by category
+- Browse quotes by category
-- 📂 "More" dropdown for additional categories
+- "More" dropdown for additional categories
-- ❤️ Add and remove favorite quotes
+- Add and remove favorite quotes
-- 📋 Copy quotes to clipboard
+- Copy quotes to the clipboard
-- ⌨️ Press **Spacebar** to fetch the next quote
+- Press **Spacebar** to fetch the next quote
-- 💾 Persists current quote, selected category, and favorites using Local Storage
+- Persists the current quote, selected category, and favorites using Local Storage
-- 📱 Responsive design for desktop and mobile
+- Responsive design for desktop and mobile

 ---

-## 🛠️ Built With
+## Built With

 - React
 - Vite